Johnson, Crime and Punishment, in Four Cases

 Crime was rife in Georgian London, but so too was punishment.
 In the eighteenth century, you could be hanged for more than 350 offences, including wounding a hawk, fraternizing with gypsies, and defacing some, (but not all) of London's bridges.
 People were sent to prison for being in debt as was the case with the poet Richard Savage; and street walkers were sent to Bridewells for 'correction', while those who paid them for their services went scot free.

-Samuel Johnson had a boundless compassion for people in desperate situations, and at the same time, an unwavering sense of Justice.
+Johnson's writing and actions demonstrate his extraordinary empathy for human suffering, and for what poverty could compel people to do, yet his strong sense of moral justness was also an ever-present feature.
 All his life, he vied with the difficulty of reconciling these two pillars of his character, and of good society itself.
 How successful he was, and how far he influenced the shape of the century that followed, will comprise some of the questions that these series of short talks will raise.

 Ticket includes a welcome drink and a chance to view Dr Johnson's House.